 “Here we were obliged, from the steepness of the road, to let the wagons down by ropes… The bottom of Ash Creek is tolerably well wooded, principally with ash and some dwarf cedars… traces of the great tide of emigration… plainly visible in remains of campfires, in blazed trees covered with innumerable names… total absence of all herbage.”

 The site became a Nebraska state park in 1962.
 Another historic site, located about 2 ½ miles from Windlass Hill is also contained within the park.
 Ash Hollow Cave was created by a spring long ago and became an attractive site for human habitation.
 At least four distinct cultures used the cave as a base camp for hunting and food collecting for more than 1,500 years.
 Archaeological explorations have revealed that indigenous people used the cave as early as 1000 B.C. in the Late Archaic Period to about 1675-1725 when it was used by the Apache tribe.

-The State Historic Park also includes the grave of Rachel Pattison, an 18-year-old newlywed that lost her life on the trail.
-A Visitor Center overlooking the canyon contains interpretive exhibits is operated at Ash Hollow State Historical Park.
+The State Historic Park also includes the grave of Rachel Pattison, an 18-year-old newlywed who lost her life on the trail.
+A Visitor Center overlooking the canyon contains interpretive exhibits.
 The 40-acre Ash Hollow site also looks over the site of the Battle of Ash Hollow which took place in August 1855 between U.S. Soldiers and the Sioux Indians.